-5.6.2 Filling the pump with lubricant
+5.5.2 Filling the pump with lubricant

-- The safety data sheets for both Verderlube and Verdersil are available from the manufacturer for compatibility check. - Provide a suitable container to collect spilt lubricant. - Ensure compatibility of lubricant with the pumped liquid. - Fill the pump to the level where fluid starts to come through the lowest bolt hole of the inspection window (→ 10.1.6 Lubricants).
+- The safety data sheets for both Verderlube and Verdersil are available from the manufacturer for compatibility check. - 1.
+Provide a suitable container to collect split lubricant. - 2.
+Ensure compatibility of lubricant with the pumped liquid. - 3.
+Remove the front cover inspection window and fill the pump with lubricant. (→ 10.1.5 Lubricants).